Héctor Magnetto: Life and career

-Magnetto was born in Chivilcoy in 1944, and enrolled at the University of La Plata, where he earned a degree in accountancy with high honors.
-He became affiliated with the pro-industry political party, the Integration and Development Movement (MID), and on March 2, 1972, was hired as an advisor to Ernestina Herrera de Noble, the director and majority owner of Clarín, the most widely circulated newspaper in Latin America.
-Despite its large circulation, Clarín suffered financial difficulties when Mrs. Noble inherited the director's post from its founder, Roberto Noble, as his widow.
+Magnetto was born in Chivilcoy in 1944, and enrolled at the University of La Plata, where he earned a degree in accountancy with honors.
+He became affiliated with the Integration and Development Movement (MID), a pro-industry political party, and on March 2, 1972, was hired as an advisor to Ernestina Herrera de Noble, the director and majority owner of Clarín, the most widely circulated newspaper in the Hispanic world.
+Despite its large circulation, Clarín suffered financial difficulties when Mrs. Noble, widow of founder Roberto Noble, inherited the director's post.
 She turned to one of the latter's most prominent allies, economist and wholesaler Rogelio Julio Frigerio, who lent Clarín US$10 million in 1971.
 The paper continued to endorse Frigerio's centrist MID platform, which centered on government support for infrastructure investment and import substitution industrialization.
-On Frigerio's advice, Mrs. Noble brought in Magnetto, who took later charge of the newspaper's finances.
+On Frigerio's advice, Mrs. Noble brought in Magnetto, who later took charge of the newspaper's finances.

-The young accountant persuaded Mrs. Noble to shed superfluous assets, such as a company helicopter, and to begin negotiations with the Mitre, Paz, and Peralta Ramos families (owners of La Nación, La Prensa and La Razón, respectively) to take part in a federally sponsored establishment of a newsprint manufacturer.
-The plan, which would cut costs by eliminating the need for imported newsprint, ultimately resulted in the inaugural of the Papel Prensa newsprint facility in 1978.

-Magnetto served as CEO of Papel Prensa, on an alternating basis with the director of La Nación, during subsequent years.
+The young accountant persuaded Mrs. Noble to shed superfluous assets such as a company helicopter, and to begin negotiations with the owners of La Nación (Mitre family), La Prensa (Pas family) and La Razón (Peralta Ramos family) to take part in a federally sponsored establishment of a newsprint manufacturer.
+The plan, to cut costs by eliminating the need for imported newsprint, culminated in the inauguration of the Papel Prensa newsprint facility in 1978.
+Magnetto served as CEO of Papel Prensa, alternating with the directorship of La Nación, during subsequent years.
 He displaced most of his fellow MID-oriented colleagues at the newspaper in 1981, and afterwards became President and CEO.
 Keen to political trends, Magnetto spearheaded Clarín's vocal opposition to the administration of the populist-turned-conservative President, Carlos Menem, after the latter's re-election in 1995.
-He nevertheless maintained cordial relations with the runner-up of that campaign, Justicialist Party Governor Eduardo Duhalde, who was appointed President by the Argentine Congress following the December 2001 riots in Argentina that led to his predecessor's (Fernando De la Rua) resignation.
-Magnetto was able to parlay this understanding into Duhalde's support for a "Law of Preservation of Cultural Patrimony," which limited foreign ownership of local media to 30%, and thus protected the Clarín Group's core businesses.
-The group had suffered steep losses during the 1999-2002 crisis, and the bill (passed in July 2003, and dubbed the "Clarín Law" by detractors), helped solidify its finances.
+He nevertheless maintained cordial relations with the runner-up of that campaign, Justicialist Party Governor Eduardo Duhalde, who was appointed President by the Argentine Congress following the December 2001 riots in Argentina that led to the resignation of his predecessor, Fernando De la Rua.
+Magnetto was able to parlay this understanding into Duhalde's support for a "Law of Preservation of Cultural Patrimony," which limited foreign ownership of local media to 30%, thereby protecting the Clarín Group's core businesses.
+The group had suffered steep losses during the 1999-2002 crisis, and the bill (passed in July 2003, dubbed the "Clarín Law" by detractors), helped solidify its finances.